Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ## What Dasharo provides?

 Dasharo has 10 rules that govern the production and release of firmware within its ecosystem.
-Dasharo rules definte what we deliver with every release.
+Dasharo rules define what we deliver with every release.
 These rules are:

 1. Every release of firmware produced by Dasharo Ecosystem must contain [source